Splintered US moves to subject Trump to ‘profound disgrace’

 Similarly in the Nixon crisis, Ritchie said, “Everybody was listening to the evidence.”

 Engel is director of the Center for Presidential History at Southern Methodist University.
-In his multi-author book, “Impeachment: An American History,” he details the founders’ debate over how and when to invoke that extraordinary power against a president’s malfeasance.
+In his multi-author book, “Impeachment: An American History,” he details the Founding Fathers’ debate over how and when to invoke that extraordinary power against a president’s malfeasance.

 He said the refusal by Trump and Republican lawmakers in the House hearings to acknowledge the basic facts of this case distinguishes the Trump impeachment from the proceeding against his predecessors.
 “We’ve not had a president so unconcerned with basic facts and truth as this president,” he said.